ramaroberto/neat-python/docs/module_summaries.rst

     .. py:method:: add(name, function)

-      After validating the function (via `validate_activation`), adds it to the available activation functions under the given name.
+      After validating the function, adds it to the available activation functions under the given name.
 Used by :py:meth:`DefaultGenomeConfig.add_activation <genome.DefaultGenomeConfig.add_activation>`.

       :param str name: The name by which the function is to be known in the :ref:`configuration file <activation-function-config-label>`.